kiitdev/kiit-codes/README.md

 ## Roadmap

-kiit-codes has been extracted from kiit framework and polished as a standalone module.
+kiit-codes has been extracted from the Kiit toolkit and polished as a standalone module.
 This has been used in production for over 4+ years to power mobile and server kotlin applications.
 Current work is focused on the Kotlin release, documentation, examples, and ecosystem integration.